EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies: Analyses and Results

 We fit a Gaussian profile to the spectrum of emission line using the low-resolution data which offers a better signal-to-noise ratio (S/N) for the H$\alpha$ lines.

 Gas mass fraction is defined as the ratio between the gas mass and the total baryonic mass within one effective radius:

 We sum up $\Sigma_\mathrm{gas}$ for the spaxles within $r_\mathrm{e}$ to obtain $M_\mathrm{gas}(\withinre)$.
-The value of $r_\mathrm{e}$ is derived by fitting rotation disk models for the 15 spatially-resolved EMPGs in Section \ref{kinematics}.
-We fit a Sersic profile to the H$\alpha$ flux maps of the other 18($=33-15$) EMPGs to derive the effective radii.
+The value of $r_\mathrm{e}$ is derived by fitting a Sersic profile to the H$\alpha$ flux maps.
+The fitting procedure is integrated in the rotation disk models for the 15 spatially-resolved EMPGs (see Section \ref{kinematics}) and conducted separately using \texttt{galfit} \citep[][]{Peng+02,Peng+10} for the other 18($=33-15$) EMPGs.
 For the stellar masses, there are 15 EMPGs whose stellar masses are measured in previous studies (Table \ref{tab:res}).
 To estimate the stellar masses for the other EMPGs, we first obtain the $i-$band magnitudes for all the 33 EMPGs from the SDSS catalog.
 We obtain an average mass-to-light ratio of 0.12 between the stellar mass and $i-$band magnitude using the 15 EMPGs with known stellar masses.
 For the other 18($=33-15$) EMPGs, we derive the stellar masses from the absolute $i-$band magnitudes assuming the mass-to-light ratio.
 We assume the effective radius of stellar component ($r_\mathrm{e,*}$) can be approximated by $r_\mathrm{e}$ and estimate $M_*(r<r_\mathrm{e})$ by dividing the stellar masses by 2.
+We check the possible systematic errors given by our analysis method.
+We confirm that the gas mass fraction is consistent between the 15 galaxies whose stellar masses are derived from a fixed mass-to-light ratio and the rest of the sample.
+Since some EMPGs are identified from multiple components in one field of view (Section \ref{multi_clump}), we make sure the consistency between the $i-$band aperture and the spaxels used for $M_\mathrm{gas}(\withinre)$.
+Interestingly, we find the multiple components in one system generally have similar $\fgas$, implying that the multiple components may have similar star formation history.

 We evaluate the uncertainty of $M_*(\withinre)$ assuming $r_\mathrm{e,*}$ ranges from $r_\mathrm{e}/2$ to $2r_\mathrm{e}$.
 We take the 0.3 dex scatter of Kennicutt-Schmidt law as the uncertainty of $M_\mathrm{gas}(\withinre)$.
 The calibration from \cite{Kennicutt98} may underestimate the gas mass for metal-poor galaxies \citep[e.g.,][]{Shi+14}.
 Therefore, we add an upper error of 1 dex to our estimation of $M_\mathrm{gas}(\withinre)$ following Paper IX.
 We propagate these uncertainties to obtain the error of $\fgas$.
 The results are summarized in Table \ref{tab:res}.
 In the bottom panels of Figure \ref{fig:relations}, we show $f_\mathrm{gas}$ as a function of stellar mass and metallicity.
 We obtain an median value of $\fgas\sim0.9$ larger than those of more massive galaxies in \cite{Barat+20}, which suggests EMPGs are likely to be gas-rich systems.